LEARNAcademy/syllabus/js_beginning/03js_functions.md

 //takes in 1 number as an arguments

-//if number is less than 40 retun 'can not ride rollercoaster' (if/else statment)
+//if number is less than 40 return 'can not ride rollercoaster' (if/else statement)

 //otherwise return 'allowed to ride rollercoaster'
 ```